-SALT LAKE CITY (December 15, 2017) – The Utah Film Commission today announced the Governor’s Office of Economic Development (GOED) Board approval of state film incentives for three new projects, representing over $1 million in new economic impact and over 150 jobs in Utah.
-These projects, a documentary, a narrative film and a children’s television pilot, showcase the diversity of film production in Utah.
+SALT LAKE CITY (May 11, 2018) – The Utah Film Commission today announced the Governor’s Office of Economic Development (GOED) Board approval of state film incentives for three new projects, generating a combined economic impact of over $23 million and creating more than 400 local jobs.

 Formed in 1974, the Utah Film Commission is part of the Governor’s Office of Economic Development under the Utah Office of Tourism, Film and Global Branding and is a member of the the Association of Film Commissioner’s International.